Gauge anomaly cancellation in chiral gauge theories: Introduction

 \section{Introduction}

+A gauge anomaly is the quantum breakdown of gauge invariance \cite{jackiw,gaume-ginsparg,gaume-witten}.
+It manifests itself through a non-null expectation value of the divergence of the gauge current.
+It appears in a great variety of contexts, from superstrings \cite{supercordas}, passing through quantum gravity \cite{robinson} to the description of \ the fractional quantum Hall effect \cite{tiao-gabriel}.
+In this work we will consider the important example of gauge theories of Weyl fermions minimally coupled to gauge fields.
+In this situation, the appearance of a gauge anomaly is viewed as unavoidable due to the necessarily simultaneous occurrence of chiral and gauge symmetry at classical level and their quantum competition \cite{weinberg,zumino,stora,bonora}.
+It is usually said that the gauge anomaly destroys Slavnov-Taylor identities, crucial for renormalization, and turns unitarity uncertain.
+This is enough to discard theories where gauge anomalies appear, when it is not possible to cancel them through any other means \cite{modelo-padrao}.

-During the 80's, several theoretical evidences appeared to support the idea that anomalous gauge theories are not necessarily inconsistent.
-The work of Jackiw and Rajaraman \cite{JR}, in which it was shown that a gauge anomalous two-dimensional theory can be well defined, was soon followed by the one of Faddeev and Shatashvilli \cite{FS}, who noticed that the gauge anomaly could be canceled by the introduction of new quantum degrees of freedom, that transform second class constraints (correlated to the gauge anomaly) into first class ones.
-Such extra fields lead to a new effective action, a \textit{gauge invariant} one.
-Then, it was understood independently by Harada and Tsutsui \cite{HT} and Babelon, Schaposnik and Viallet \cite{BSV} that the application of Faddeev-Popov's method to an anomalous theory introduces these new degrees of freedom naturally, associated to the non-factorization of the integration over the gauge group.
-The arguments were no longer restricted to two dimensions.
+In the discussions mentioned above, it must be noticed that while the anomaly is a \textit{quantum} phenomenon, it is usually computed as a functional of the gauge fields, which are then considered as \textit{classical}.
+This means, in a path integral context, that one does not usually integrate over them.
+However, during the 80's, some works considered the full quantum nature of the theory (integrating also over the gauge fields) and gave support to the idea that anomalous gauge theories are not necessarily inconsistent.
+The pioneering work was that of Jackiw and Rajaraman \cite{JR} in which it was shown that a two-dimensional gauge anomalous theory was unitary and had massive photons in its spectrum.
+It was soon followed by the one of Faddeev and Shatashvilli \cite{FS} who noticed that the gauge anomaly could be dealt with by the introduction of new quantum degrees of freedom, that transformed second class constraints (correlated to the gauge anomaly) into first class ones.
+Integrating over these extra fields and over the chiral fermions, one was led to an effective action, a functional of the gauge field, which was a \textit{gauge invariant} one.
+Then, it was understood independently by Harada and Tsutsui \cite{HT} and Babelon, Schaposnik and Viallet \cite{BSV} that the application of Faddeev-Popov's method to an anomalous theory introduced these new degrees of freedom naturally, associated to the non-factorization of the integration over the gauge group.
+These last arguments were no longer restricted to two dimensions.

+In the context of abelian theories in two dimensions, one could see more recently \cite{casana-tiao} that important issues such as renormalizability and unitarity could be achieved in gauge anomalous models, both in the vector (Dirac fermions) and in the chiral case (Weyl fermions), when the gauge field is also quantized.
+The fact that the anomaly was a trivial (in the vector case) or a non-trivial cocycle (in the chiral case) did not seem to matter for the consistency of the model.